The gift of circadian rhythms

 Every day needs a sunset

-A year or so ago, my daughter’s boyfriend told me about fl.ux and it blew my mind.
+A year or so ago, my daughter’s boyfriend told me about fl.ux and I’ve been using it ever since.

 There is rarely a week goes by without me telling someone about it.